 A visit to the Kunsthalle reveals again the elegance of Cardinaux's works, and Paul Zehnder's sketches for the interior decoration of the principal Protestant church in Winterthur produce the impression that such an art is possible even outside the Catholic Church as long as the models set up by it are departed from as little as possible and are constantly borne in mind.
 In this case the models were the mosaics of Sant' Apollinare in Ravenna.
-Otherwise, Christian art must be studied in the Rhone valley through which Christianity found its way to Hevetia, and in Freiburg, which lay this time outside my route.
-Lausanne can show very little in this line, as the town was obliged to give up all her art treasures to the Bernese conquerors and reformest when the Bernese General Nägeli conquered the Canton Vaud in 1536.
-The only thing that could not be removed was the cathedral, which forms to day the pride of the town, together with the art gallery, which, like the Neuchâtel gallery, is very strong in the early-we might say the classical-masters of Swiss landscape painting.
+Otherwise, f Sant' Apollinare in Ravenna.
+Otherwise.
+Thristian art must be studied in the Rhone valley through which Christianity found its way to Helvetia, and in Freiburg, which lay this time outside my route.
+Lausanne can show very little outside my route.
+Lausanne can show very little in this line, as the town was obliged to give up all her art treasures to the Bernese conquerors and reformers, when the Bernese General Nāgeli conquered the Canton Vaud in 1536.
+The only thing that could not be removed was the cathedral, which forms to day the pride of the town, together with the art gallery, which, like the Neuchâtel gallery, is very strong in the early-we might say the classical masters of Swiss landscape than the classical-masters of Swiss landscape painting.
 Fine organ recitals and much admired oratorios are given in the cathedral.
-The Canton Vaud has recently produced a sumptuons book on the cathedral, illustrated with beautiful photographs.
-The burgomaster, Monsieur Rosset, a lover of the art music.
+The Canton Vaud has recently produced a sumptuous book on the cathedral, illustrated with beautiful photographs.
+The burgomaster, Monsieur Rosset, a lover of fine art and music, was surely the spiritus rector of this publication.